AWS Database Services Cheat Sheet – RDS, DynamoDB, Aurora

 • is a fully managed, MySQL- and PostgreSQL-compatible, relational database engine i.e. applications developed with MySQL can switch to Aurora with little or no changes.

-• delivers up to 5x the performance of MySQL and up to 3x the performance of PostgreSQL without requiring any changes to most MySQL applications
+• delivers up to 6x the throughput of PostgreSQL and MySQL without requiring any changes to most applications

 • is fully managed as RDS manages the databases, handling time-consuming tasks such as provisioning, patching, backup, recovery, failure detection, and repair.

-• can scale storage automatically, based on the database usage, from 10GB to 128TiB in 10GB increments with no impact on database performance
+• can scale storage automatically, based on the database usage, from 10GB to 128TiB (up to 256 TiB for Aurora MySQL and Aurora PostgreSQL as of July 2025) in 10GB increments with no impact on database performance

 Aurora DB Clusters